patloew/RxAwareness/README.md

 The following Exceptions are thrown in the lib and provided via `onError()`:

-* `StatusException`: When the call to the Awareness API was not successful or timed out
+* `StatusException`: When the call to the Awareness API was not successful or timed out.
 * `GoogleAPIConnectionException`: When connecting to the GoogleAPIClient was not successful.
 * `GoogleAPIConnectionSuspendedException`: When the GoogleApiClient connection was suspended.

 # Sample

 A basic sample app is available in the `sample` project.
-You need to create an API Key for the sample app, see the [guide in the Awareness API docs](https://developers.google.com/awareness/android-api/get-a-keyy).
+You need to create an API Key for the sample app, see the [guide in the Awareness API docs](https://developers.google.com/awareness/android-api/get-a-key).

+# Setup

+The library is available on jCenter.
+Add the following to your `build.gradle`:

+	dependencies {
+	    compile 'com.patloew.rxawareness:rxawareness:1.0.0'
+	}

 # Testing